Shalimar Garden, Ghaziabad

 Shalimar Garden is a residential and commercial locality in the North Western part of the city of Ghaziabad, Uttar Pradesh.
 It comprises three wards of the Ghaziabad Municipal Corporation and accordingly has three major divisions, viz.
 Shalimar Garden (Main), Shalimar Garden Extension-I and Shalimar Garden Extension-II.
 Almost all the construction in the area is that of Low Rise builder apartments, with shops on the lower floors and apartments on the higher floors.

 Location

 It lies on the north of G.T.
 Road, and is bound by Dilshad Garden (Delhi) on the west and Rajendra Nagar, Sahibabad on the east.
 The Loni Road forms its northern boundary.
-The nearest metro station of the Delhi Metro network is Raj Bagh which is at a distance of 1.5 km.
-The nearest Bus depot is Seemapuri Depot, which is at a distance of around 2 km.
-The nearest railway station is Sahibabad, which is around 4 km.
-The nearest airport is the Indira Gandhi International Airport, which is 30 km. app from here.
-The Ghaziabad, Anand Vihar, New Delhi and Old Delhi Railway Stations are at distances of around 12 km, 7 km, 15 km and 14 km respectively.
+The nearest metro station of the Delhi Metro network is Raj Bagh, which is at a distance of 1.5 km.
+The nearest bus depot is Seemapuri Depot, which is at a distance of around 2 km.
+The nearest railway station is Sahibabad, which is around 4 km away.
+The nearest international airport is the Indira Gandhi International Airport, located approximately 30 km away, while the nearest domestic airport is Hindon Airport, located approximately 2.1 km away.
+The Ghaziabad, Anand Vihar, New Delhi and Old Delhi railway stations are at distances of around 12 km, 7 km, 15 km and 14 km respectively.